BenLu2/Day-Planner/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This is a simple calendar application that allows a user to save events for each hour of the day.